Wuyxin/DIR-GNN/README.md

 # DIR-GNN
 [**"Discovering Invariant Rationales for Graph Neural Networks"**](https://openreview.net/pdf?id=hGXij5rfiHw) (ICLR 2022) aims to train intrinsic interpretable Graph Neural Networks that are robust and generalizable to out-of-distribution datasets.
 The core of this work lies in the construction of interventional distributions, from which causal features are identified.
-See the **quick lead-in** $\downarrow$.
+See the **quick lead-in** below.

 - **Q: What are interventional distributions?**